 The form is available in the Grants Management System under the Budget tab and then Capital Assets tab.
 LEAs need to download the form, complete it, and then submit it through the email address noted on the form.
 This creates a tracking process for the Grants Compliance Office.
 The submitted form will be reviewed and approved by the Program leadership.
-The form's assurances check boxes must be checked; the form fields for Expenditure Details must be completed and the 15 questions must be answered correctly.
+The form's assurances check boxes must be checked; the form fields for Expenditure Details must be completed and the 15 questions must be answered thoroughly.

-Approved forms need to be uploaded into the GMS Capital Assets tab in GMS before submission along.
-Also necessary is adding the requested information within this tab.
+Approved forms need to be uploaded into the GMS Capital Assets tab in GMS before submission.
+It is also necessary to add the requested information within this tab.